 As he slowly opened the door the tomcat rushed inside.
 He hopped onto a chair and then on the table, and graciously walked over towards the farther end, only to lie down on a heap of papers in front of a lady sitting there.

-Lady – that was the only word coming up in his mind as he saw her: around her mid-thirties with long black hair and intensive grey eyes, very beautiful with a long neck and delicate hands.
+Lady – that was the only word coming up in his mind as he saw her: in her mid-thirties, with long black hair and intensive grey eyes, very beautiful with a long neck and delicate hands.
 She was sitting there very upright in a pale blue gown, sparse jewelry accentuating her beauty.
 Harry was sure he didn't know her but somehow she seemed familiar.
 His frown changed into a smile as he watched the lady look at Balou.
 With a soft and surprisingly warm voice she addressed the little rascal:

 "You should know that I'm a dog person, little one.
 Do you think it is wise to crumple my papers in this way?"

-She held out her hand and as he grasped it – the skin being cool and as soft as expected but with a few unexpected calluses on the inside – she bowed her head slightly.
+She held out her hand and as, he grasped it, – the skin being as cool and soft as expected but with a few unexpected calluses on the inside – she bowed her head slightly.

 "I'm Roxanne Greengrass; it is a pleasure to finally meet you.
 I'm the mother of Astoria and Daphne Greengrass."
 Silently she stared at his eyes for a minute as if trying to see something special there.
 "And I'm your godmother."

 Lady Greengrass seemed to be nice enough.
-But she was a pureblood witch from a very old family and a Slytherin to add as were her daughters and her husband.
+But she was a pureblood witch from a very old family and a Slytherin to boot, as were her daughters and her husband.
 Could she be trusted?
 He never encountered a friendly or trustworthy or in any way positive Slytherin before.
 All his encounters with members of that house had been more or less unpleasant.
 But then there was this second letter of Sirius:

 She told him the same.
 "Had the history been a bit different, I could have been your mother now."

-But then on a fateful day James Potter met Lily Evans and within a few months it became clear – at least to him – that this would be the girl he wanted to marry.
+But then, on a fateful day, James Potter met Lily Evans and within a few months it became clear – at least to him – that this would be the girl he wanted to marry.
 For more than six years she rejected him before she gave in to his constant wooing at last.
-With his parents unhappy about the development Roxanne – to James' relief – not only stepped back from the contract but actually helped him to convince his parents to allow a love marriage with a Muggleborn.
+With his parents unhappy about the development Roxanne, to James' relief, not only stepped back from the contract but actually helped him to convince his parents to allow a love marriage with a Muggleborn.

-The arrangement had been dissolved and replaced by another one containing points about friendship and help between the houses and most importantly stating that they would be godparents to each other's children.
+The arrangement had been dissolved and replaced by another one containing points about friendship and help between the houses, and most importantly stating that they would be godparents to each other's children.
 This way James Potter became godfather of Daphne Greengrass and Roxanne Greengrass godmother of Harry Potter.
 About her husband she didn't say much and Harry had the impression that there wasn't much love between the couple.
 And he had a hunch that there was more about those contracts than she had said today.

 "In the beginning we often saw each other: James, Lily, you, me and Daphne.
 But the conflict increased and my parents feared for our lives.
-Your grand-parents had been killed and my husband Cyrus … he has never been a Deatheater but he is an old friend of the Malfoys'.
+Your grandparents had been killed and my husband Cyrus … he has never been a Deatheater but he is an old friend of the Malfoys'.
 It simply was too dangerous for both families and so …"

 "Why have you never tried to contact me before?"
 Harry asked, more curious than angry and still shocked by the news.